tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 A: If you get Segmentation fault (core dumped) with the following kind of error message, it means that the layer addition failed to add any layer cells.
-The crash seems to happen when snappy tries to write layerSets with zero cells in the set::
+The crash seems to happen when SnappyHexMesh tries to write layerSets with zero cells in the set::

   Added 0 out of 1234 cells (0%).